Analyzing and Guiding Zero-Shot Posterior Sampling in Diffusion Models: Optimal gaussian posterior sampling

 We begin by deriving the exact optimal denoiser for the posterior.
 Under the Gaussian model described above, this denoiser coincides with both the posterior mean and the MAP estimator, and reduces to the classical Wiener filter in closed form.
-Such an ideal denoiser is tailored to a specific measurement operator $\mathbf{H}$ and observation $\mathbf{y}$, and generally does not admit an analytic form beyond the Gaussian setting, necessitating approximations in practice. \begin{theorem} Let $\x_0 \sim \N(\bmu, \bSigmaZ)$ and let $\x_t$ denote the noisy signal obtained from the forward diffusion process, as defined in \eqref{eq:marginal_dist}.
-Given the linear measurement model $\y=\bH\x_0+\nn$, the denoised signal obtained from the MAP estimator is given by:
+A detailed proof is provided in Appendix \ref{sec:appendix_Map_est}. \begin{theorem} Let $\x_0 \sim \N(\bmu, \bSigmaZ)$ and let $\x_t$ denote the noisy signal obtained from the forward diffusion process, as defined in \eqref{eq:marginal_dist}.
+Given the linear measurement model $\y=\bH\x_0+\nn$, and letting $\bbalpha$ denote the noise schedule parameters, the denoised signal obtained from the MAP estimator is given by:

 and admits the following closed-form: